RivasCVA/TheAlgoView/README.md

 # The Algorithm Viewer
-A web application developed to learn about different algorithms visually.
-An exemplary implementation code and other important details is provided for each algorithm.
+A web application developed to help people learn important programming algorithms visually.
+Code examples, time and space complexites, and detailed explanations are provided for the supported algorithms.

 # Link to Page
 [TheAlgoView.com](http://thealgoview.com)